dkharware/flaventure/README.md

-# Resume Builder Website Nextjs
+# easyfreecv - Resume Builder Website Nextjs

 This is a Next.js application for building resumes.
 It uses Supabase for the database and storage.